wsbctechnicalblog/wsbctechnicalblog.github.io/content/clash-of-azdo-kanban-fields-and-shared-area-paths.md

 ## Share read-only areas

 Keep teams in their own contained, for example (1) Team A in Area A1 and (2) Team B in Area A2.
-If you need a shared area path, for example (3) to raise awareness of and triage bugs, use it as a read-only area and (4) reassign bugs to their respective area paths.
+If you need a shared area path, for example, (3) to raise awareness of and triage bugs use it as a read-only area and (4) reassign bugs to their respective area paths.

 ![X](/images/clash-of-azdo-kanban-fields-and-shared-area-paths-10.png)

 ## Focus on your context

 Focus on the work item types that are relevant to you and your team.
 If you are doing portfolio planning you should restrict your views of shared areas to **Initiatives**, **Epics**, and **Features**.
-If you are part of the development you should focus on Stories or Backlog Items.
+If you are part of the development, you should focus on Stories or Backlog Items.

 In other words **keep it simple***!